 Plan the layout

 Whether you are just making a few cosmetic changes or doing a complete refurb, planning is key.
 Be clear about what you need – do you want to create a sanctuary to soak in, an invigorating space to start the day or a practical family bathroom?

 Fundamentally, a bathroom must work.
 That means it should feel natural to use and be easy to clean, and all the essential elements must be accessible, clear, suitably lit and functional.

-If you have young children, it’s best to stick to a classic layout, but if you have older children or just prefer showers over baths, then consider swapping your bath for a large walk-in shower.
+If you have young children, it’s best to stick to a classic layout with a bath.
+If you have older children or just prefer showers over baths, then consider swapping your bath for a large walk-in shower.
 Remember to bear in mind that if you’re looking to sell your property at some point in the near future, it’s important to keep at least one bath in your home, as buyers will usually want both options.

 Upgrade your shower

 A brand-new shower will instantly make your bathroom appear cleaner, brighter and more inviting.
 There are many different types to choose from - electric, thermostatic mixer, digital, power showers, rain shower heads, wet rooms and shower columns, as well as options of a screen or sliding glass doors.